Marien-kaefer/Incucyte_image-handling_and_processing/README.md

 *	Open a phase stack.
 *	Click “Run” in the script editor.
 *	The phase contrast stack is segmented and the mask stack is saved automatically in the same folder as the original stack.
+    - The pre-processing steps include:
+        * Mean filter with adjustable radius
+        * Bandpass filter with adjustable small and large filter sizes
+        * Global histogram threshold with choice of all filters available in Fiji
+        * Watershed option to split touching object, default is yes
+        * Connected component analysis (Particle Analyzer) with adjustable small and large object filter sizes
 *   The number of ROIs (cells) is counted for each time point and the results table is automatically saved in the same folder as the original stack.
+*   All windows are closed automatically following processing.

 ## Proliferation_intensity-measurements.ijm
 * Download .ijm file and open via dragging and dropping into the Fiji main window.
 The script editor will open automatically.